Tuesday, October 29, 2024

 Lemons (Acrylic on Canvas)

-I’m tempted to say this is kind of boring but it’s really not at all: these are really well-done lemons.
+I’m tempted to say this is kind of boring but it’s really not at all: these are really adequate lemons.
 They’re instantly recognizable yet not photo-realistic.
-THAT’S what would be boring.
+Perfect lemons would be boring.
 These lemons?
 They have character.
 They’re obviously painted yet they are perfect in their imperfection.
 If Van Gogh had painted lemons, I think they would look something like this.
 Yes, I’m being serious!
 I don’t even like lemons.
-But I like, love THESE lemons!
+But I like THESE lemons!

 Birch Pattern? (ink on presswood paneling)